kgsithum/catalyst/README.md

 # Catalyst Assignment

-This is the assignment done to provide test for script task and logic task
+This is the assignment which is done to provide test for script task and logic task

 ## Getting Started

 These instructions will get you a copy of the scripts up and running on your local machine for testing purposes.

 ### Prerequisites